 |Drug||Time Period||Ages 12 or Older||Ages 12 to 17||Ages 18 to 25||Ages 26 or Older|

 - National Institute on Alcohol Abuse and Alcoholism (NIAAA)

-- SAMHSA Fetal Alcohol Spectrum Disorders Center for Excellence
+- SAMHSA Fetal Alcohol Spectrum Disorders

 - MEDLINEplus Health Information on Drug Abuse - National Library of Medicine, NIH

 - www.abovetheinfluence.com - Office of National Drug Control Policy

 - healthfinder.gov - U.S. Department of Health and Human Services

 Past information on many drugs of abuse is available on our Archives site.